smhhoseinee/genetic_algorithm_parallel_using_openmp/README.md

 ```
 ---
 - Note that these results are based on ``population.txt ``which is a sample population (you can generate your own population using the ``rnad_population_generator.py`` python script )
+- you can find detailed report about this implementation on  ``report.pdf`` file

 Time/Population execution results: